Macy's

+19th-century history

 Rowland Hussey Macy opened four retail dry goods stores between 1843 and 1855.
 One of them was the original Macy's store in downtown Haverhill, Massachusetts; it opened in 1851 to serve the mill industry employees of the area.
 They all failed, but he learned from his mistakes.
 Macy moved to New York City in 1858, to establish a new store named "R. H. Macy & Co." on Sixth Avenue between 13th and 14th Streets.
 The location was far north of where other dry goods stores were at the time.
 On the company's first day of business on October 28, 1858, sales totaled $11.08, equal to $ today.
 The branding emblem at the onset of the 1858 store was a rooster.
 The red star did not appear to replace it until 1862.

 As the business grew, Macy's expanded into neighboring buildings, opening more and more departments.
 The store used publicity devices such as a store Santa Claus, themed exhibits, and illuminated window displays to draw in customers.
 It also offered a money-back guarantee, although it accepted only cash into the 1950s.
 The store also produced its in-house made-to-measure clothing for both men and women, assembled in an on-site factory.

 In 1875, Macy took on two partners, Robert M. Valentine (1850–1879), a nephew; and Abiel T. La Forge (1842–1878) of Wisconsin, who was the husband of a cousin.
 Macy died in 1877 from inflammatory kidney disease (then known as Bright's disease).
 La Forge died the following year, and Valentine died in 1879.
 Ownership of the company remained in the Macy family until 1895, when the Straus brothers, Isidor and Nathan, acquired the company (now called "R. H. Macy & Co.").
 Isidor Straus and his brother Nathan Straus had previously held a license to sell china and other goods in the Macy's store.